zakagan/WordFormable/README.md

 3. **Hash Map and Comparing**: Every possible formable string is pre-generated from the base string and loaded into a hash map, then tokens from the text file are compared with the map's entries.

-4. **Hash Map and Searching For Partials**: Every possible formable character table is pregenerated from the base string and then used to generate a hasm map of validity values.
+4. **Hash Map and Searching For Partials**: Every possible formable character table is pre-generated from the base string and then used to generate a hash map of validity values.
 Each token is looked up within the hash map, and if there's a hit the token is sorted and its subsections are searched for, just as in solution 1.

 5. **Bi-Directional Queue**: A doubly-linked list is generated from the sorted base string.
 Every character within a particular token is searched for along the bi-directional queue.
 When a match is found, that char's node is removed from the queue.
 This proceeds until a token's char cannot be found or the all the characters in the token have been checked.